Handling SSH key pairs¶

 Import already existing key¶

 This is fairly straight forward: If using a system that uses OpenSSH you only copy the public key (of you already existing key) into the text field in the

 If using PuTTY you start PuTTYgen and copy the public part of the key from the text-field at the top (once you have loaded you key).

 Once the key is installed¶

-If you also give the Floating IP that you have assigned (and updated the security groups to allow SSH-traffic) you now should be able to log in to you instance with you key and password that you set in the convert procedure.
+If you instance is connected to the "public" network (and updated the security groups to allow SSH-traffic) you now should be able to log in to you instance with you key and password that you set in the convert procedure.